Safeguarding and Child Protection Policy

 Governing Body

-The Governing Body at East Wichel Community Primary School and Nursery will ensure that there is a senior board member lead to take responsibility of East Wichel Community Primary School and Nursery’s safeguarding arrangements.
-This senior board member must ensure that the member of staff from the school senior leadership team is appointed to the role of Designated Safeguarding Lead (DSL) and ensure that the DSL has the additional time, funding, training, resources and support they need to carry out this substantial role effectively.
+The Governing Body at East Wichel Primary School & Nursery will ensure that there is a senior board member lead to take responsibility of East Wichel Primary’s safeguarding arrangements.
+This senior board member must ensure that the member of staff from the school leadership team is appointed to the role of Designated Safeguarding Lead (DSL).
+They will also ensure that the DSL has the additional time, funding, training, resources and support they need to carry out this substantial role effectively.

-The Governing Body at East Wichel Community Primary School and Nursery will ensure:
+The Governing Body at East Wichel Primary will ensure:

-- That safeguarding and child protection practice, process and policy (including online safety) is effective and is compliant with legislation, statutory guidance and local safeguarding arrangements.
+- That safeguarding and child protection practice, process and policies (including online safety) are in place, are effective and are compliant with legislation, statutory guidance and local safeguarding arrangements.

 - That the appointed Governor with Safeguarding responsibilities will liaise with the DSL to produce an annual report for governors and complete the S.175/157 (annual safeguarding) audit for the Swindon Safeguarding Partnership